Key Takeaways

 - Day 1: Submit property information

-- Day 3: Select best offer, review with attorney
+- Day 3: Review the offer with your attorney

 - Day 4: Sign purchase agreement